Unisphere-admin/Unisphere/STRIPE_SETUP.md

 2. **Test the Flow**:
    - Go to `/credits` page
-   - Verify location detection works
+   - Verify products load from Stripe
-   - Check that correct currency is displayed
    - Select a package
    - Complete checkout with test card
    - Verify credits are added to user account